Roy-lab/new-member/onboarding.md

 ### Recommended seminars at UW Madison

-Google them for schedules/presenters; we might have the schedule already posted on the whiteboard.
+Google them for schedules/presenters; we might have the schedule already posted on the whiteboard (which you'll be able to see once we're back in our physical lab).

 -   Biostat seminars
 -   CS seminars